hayasam/megal-traceability/notes/traceability-visualisation.md

 - Graphs

 ## Traceability Matrices
-Traceability Matrices visualise the traceability of N traced artifacts in form of a 2D grid.
+Traceability Matrices visualise the traceability of *n* traced artifacts in form of a 2D grid.
-This grid has at most N² cells.
+This grid has at most *n²* cells.
-In its most simplistic form, the coordinate (x,y) denotes the existence of a traceability link between artifacts x and y with a bullet.
+In its most simplistic form, the coordinate *(x,y)* denotes the existence of a traceability link between artifacts x and y with a bullet.
+However, using a richer set of shapes, traceability matrices can provide additional information regarding the link's nature.

 ## Traceability Cross-References
 ## Traceability Graphs